Five-Minute Pitch Competition

 Telesurgery applications in laparoscopic surgeries are limited by the need for a surgeon to manually insert the trocar for access to the abdominal cavity.
 This feasibility study aims to solve this by capitalizing on the biomechanical properties of the abdominal wall to introduce the Robotic Automated Peritoneal Insertion Device (RAPID), a novel mechanism employing a purely mechanical indication system for accessing the abdominal cavity.
 The RAPID leverages pressure differences between layers in the abdominal wall and the abdominal cavity to indicate entry.

 In a previous study, optimal pressure parameters for the RAPID were determined through experiments conducted on cadaver and porcine models.
 In the present work, the RAPID utilizes this optimal pressure in an entry indication system that is validated in live porcine models.
 The system operated correctly in 19 out of 21 placements, affirming the feasibility of the entry indication system.
 This shows that the RAPID can accurately indicate entry of the trocar into the abdominal cavity.
 This groundbreaking advancement has the potential to automate initial and subsequent trocar insertions, thus removing one more constraint on laparoscopic telesurgery.
+Watch the pitch.

 Gregory Hirst - DMD Speaker